JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-Define a structure that represents ND-point and stores coordinates as `Tuple`.
+Define a structure that represents ND-points and stores their coordinates as `Tuple`.
 Do not forget to define it as a subtype of the `AbstractPoint` type.
-Also, add a new method to the `coordinates` function.
-Redefine the default inner constructor to create an instance of the `PointND` directly from different types' values.
-Define function `dim` that returns the dimension of the point.
+Redefine the default inner constructor to create an instance of `PointND` from different types.
+Then add a new method to the `coordinates` function, and define function `dim` that returns the dimension of the point.

 **Hints:** use the `new` function in the definition of the new inner constructor.

-**Bonus:** Tuples with elements of the same type can be described using special type `NTuple{N, T}`, where `N` represents a number of elements and `T` their type.
+**Bonus:** Tuples with elements of the same type can be described by the special type `NTuple{N, T}`, where `N` is the number of elements and `T` their type.

 ```jldoctest
 julia> NTuple{2, Int64} <: Tuple{Int64, Int64}
 true
 ```

-Use similar notation in the definition of the `PointND` to specify a dimension.

 ```@raw html
 </p></div>